Can baby’s early movements predict learning difficulties later in childhood?

 The Early Moves study is being led by Dr Jane Valentine, Prof Catherine Elliott and Dr Alison Salt from the Kids Rehabilitation Department at Perth Children’s Hospital.
 The study also involves ORIGINS Project investigators Prof Susan Prescott and Prof Desiree Silva from the Telethon Kids Institute, Joondalup Health Campus, Curtin University, the University of Western Australia and the Australasian Cerebral Palsy Clinical Trials Network Centre for Research Excellence.

-The Early Moves study will be recruiting participants soon.
+The Early Moves study is now recruiting participants.